Mauro Gozzo: Coaching

 On February 18, 2021, Gozzo was announced as manager of the new Gastonia Honey Hunters franchise in the Atlantic League of Professional Baseball.
+In 2024, he was hired as manager by the Gastonia Baseball Club when they replaced the Honey Hunters in the Atlantic League after two seasons.

 Personal life

-Gozzo was born in New Britain, Connecticut and graduated from Berlin High School, he moved to Wallingford, Connecticut after his playing career ended.
+Gozzo was born in New Britain, Connecticut, and graduated from Berlin High School, he moved to Wallingford, Connecticut, after his playing career ended.
 Gozzo has twin sons, Paul and Sal both of whom have played college baseball.